-The Secret Life of 5 Year Olds on Holiday
+The Secret Life of Brothers and Sisters

 The original documentary follows ten four-year-olds as they meet at nursery, exploring how children make and break friendships, share, stand up for themselves, and find their place in a social group

 The four-year-olds take their first steps towards independence.
 Some are leaders.
 Some are mischievous.
 Others are more interested in buses and numbers than making friends.

 The four-year-olds are back after a fortnight apart, and are joined by some new faces.
 Cheeky entertainer Taylor tries to befriend the girls.

 This episode meets 12 five-year-olds.
 Jaja struggles with disappointment when a dance competition doesn't go her way.
 Alfie and George disagree about what the sun's made of.